How to build a website like Amazon without coding

 The platform is bridging the gap between brick-and-mortar galleries and the digital world and wants to make buying art more accessible.

-Today, there are over 500 artists on Sugarlift’s online marketplace, ten to twenty of whom are exhibited in the physical gallery every year.
+Today, over 500 artists are on Sugarlift’s online marketplace, 10 to 20 of whom are exhibited in the physical gallery every year.

 Talk about a niche marketplace!